 Your company would benefit from outsourcing your social media marketing in more ways than you can imagine.
-It will save you time and money while also providing you with access to marketing experience, technology, and other necessities.
+It will save you time and money while also providing you with access to digital marketing experience, technology, and other necessities.

 Since most of us have a personal social media account or two or more, social media marketing may seem to be one of the easier marketing strategies to grasp.